ciroiriarte/ciroiriarte.github.io/_posts/2023-12-27-setting-up-junos-devices-for-jsi.md

             uid 2007;
             class jsi-class;
             authentication {
-                ssh-rsa "full content of your private key file";
+                ssh-rsa "ssh-rsa your-key-super-long-string JSI process user";
             }
         }
     }
 }
 ```

 **Note:** Make sure UID is unique in your environment.
-I saw random documentation referencing UID 2000, I was super clever changing that 2001 so I would avoid clashing with config everybody else could be copying/pasting, it turns out whoever implemented Apstra had the same thought.
+I saw random posts/notes/documentation referencing UID 2000 (for other unrelated implementations), I was super clever changing that to 2001 so I would avoid clashing with config everybody else could be copying/pasting, it turns out whoever implemented Apstra had the same thought.

 ### Importing Configlet to blueprint